isaacnmm/pestpolicy-hugo2XX/content/posts/when-do-mosquitoes-come-out/index.md

 The winter season brings a lot of relief from mosquito bites and illnesses.
 That because mosquitoes tend to hibernate from the cold weather.
 But once the winter is over, you need to get prepared to protect yourself and your family from the resurgence of mosquitoes.
 Armed with the above knowledge and tips, you dont have to abandon your routines for fear of mosquitoes.
 However, more considerable precautions are necessary when outdoors.

-Besides clearing hiding and breeding areas, you can use repellents and wear long
-- sleeved clothes to prevent bites.
+Besides clearing hiding and breeding areas, you can use repellents and wear long-sleeved clothes to prevent bites.